davideleoni90/TinysOSClassMonitoring/README.md

  <h3>Java GUI application</h3>
  <p>
- TinyOS comes with a Java application named "mviz" which provides a graphical tool to show the links in a network made of nodes running the Collection Tree Protocol: the application interacts with the root node by mean of a serial port,so as messages are received the representation of the topology of the network gets updated.
+ TinyOS comes with a Java application named "mviz" which provides a graphical tool to show the links in a network made of nodes running the Collection Tree Protocol: the application communicates with the root node through a serial port,so when messages are received the representation of the topology of the network gets updated.
  <img src="https://github.com/kimi1490/TinysOsAccelerometer/blob/master/Images/graph.jpg" alt="graph">
  <br>
  Thus the Java application included in this project represents an extension of "mviz" which provides it with two additional features: